loay-ashraf/loay-ashraf/README.md

 ### I'm currently into Apple developer eco system and mastering my skills in Swift Programming Language!🤓

-- 🔭 I’m currently working on GitIt which just got released, check it out 👉 [GitIt]
+- 🔥 I just released my new app, check it out 👉 [Tracker]
 - 🌱 I’m currently learning Swift and its best practices for Apple ecosystem
 - 👯 I’m looking to collaborate on open source Swift Libraries
 - 🤔 I’m looking forward to learning reactive programming, unit testing and clean architecture